Sparser Block-Sparse Attention via Token Permutation: Analysis on the Permutation Overhead

 \section{Analysis on the Permutation Overhead}

-As shown in Figures \ref{fig:perm_overhead_sortk} and \ref{fig:perm_overhead_sortq}, the permutation overhead in PBS-Attn is negligible compared to the main attention computation time, especially at longer context lengths.
+\paragraph{Time Overhead} As shown in Figures \ref{fig:perm_overhead_sortk} and \ref{fig:perm_overhead_sortq}, the permutation overhead in PBS-Attn is negligible compared to the main attention computation time, especially at longer context lengths.
 For instance, at a context length of 128K, permutation introduces an overhead of only $4\%$ relative to the block attention computation time and just $1.3\%$ compared to FlashAttention.
 While permuting queries introduces a slightly higher overhead than permuting keys, this difference diminishes as the context length increases.
 However, query permutation can also result in lower block-level sparsity than key permutation under the same settings, leading to higher attention computation time.
+Detailed benchmarking results are shown in Table~\ref{tab:perm_overhead}.
+At a 512K context length, the permutation overhead (i.e., permutation time plus block selection time) is only $3.1\%$, while providing a $3.41\times$ attention speedup, further demonstrating the practical potential of PBS-Attn.